 Repeat this cycle a total of 4 times.

-This technique may make some people feel light-headed, especially at first, which is why it should be practiced in a safe place.
+The 4 7 8 breathing technique may make some people feel light-headed, especially at first, which is why it should be practiced in a safe place.
 Dr Weil describes it as ‘a very pleasant altered state of consciousness’.
-Most people need to start this method with shorter timings.
+Most people find they need to start this method with shorter timings.
 If you are feeling light-headed or out of breath simply make the times for the three phases shorter.
 Try to keep the ratio similar to 4-7-8 though.
-Your inhale should be about half as long as your exhale.
+Your inhale should always be about half as long as your exhale.

 This method needs to be done twice a day for two months to get the result of falling asleep in one minute, according to Dr Weil.
-However, you can practice 4-7-8 breathing as many time as you like throughout the day.
-The beauty of this technique is that unlike pills, that lose their efficacy over time, 4-7-8 breathing actually gets more powerful with repetition and practice.
+However, you can practice 4 7 8 breathing as many time as you like throughout the day.
+The beauty of this technique is that, unlike sleeping pills, that lose their efficacy over time, 4 7 8 breathing actually gets more powerful with repetition and practise.

-There are apps available that can help with the timing of your breathing but don’t get too hung up on the precising timing.
+There are apps available that can help with the timing of your breathing, but don’t get too hung up on the precise timings.
 Your focus should be on the process and relaxing your body.

 Children can also practice this technique at night to get to sleep.
 Adjust the number of seconds for each phase to your child’s lung capacity.
 Your child should not be holding their breath for too long or be out of breath after using this technique.
 The timings are not as important as getting your child to concentrate on their breathing.